The Neiman Marcus Cookie – blended oats give the cookie a chewy texture with chocolate and nuts! Worth all the hype.

-Last week a bunch of us girls were invited to an event at Neiman Marcus by one of our friends that works there.
+Last week a bunch of us ladies were invited to an event at Neiman Marcus by one of our friends that works there.
 There were free massages, drinks, food, facials, and a $50 gift card for going.
 It was my first time at Neiman Marcus.
-We even dragged our poor husbands along so we could get an extra $50 gift card.
+We even dragged our poor husbands along so we could get an extra $50 gift card but let’s be honest, you can’t really buy much for $50 at that store.

 …supposedly a lady ordered a cookie at Neiman Marcus and enjoyed it so much she asked to buy the recipe.
 The waitress said she could if she paid “two fifty”.
 She assumed it meant $2.50 but she was charged $250.
 She called the account office at Neiman Marcus after receiving the bill and they refused to refund her.
 So, she told them that she was going to have $250 dollars worth of fun with the recipe.
 She gave the recipe out to everyone she could think of and told them to give it out to others.

-So I have to say with all the hype about the cookie, I was afraid I would be let down but I wasn’t.
-They are almost better after they have been sitting for a while.
+So I have to say with all the hype about the cookie, I was afraid I would be let down but I absolutely wasn’t.
 They have a crisp outside with a soft middle.
 The blended oats add a fabulous chewy texture.
 I definitely will be adding them to my cookie repertoire.
 Enjoy!

 - 1 cup butter, softened